vivian-ng/Hardware/MRR_ESPA/firmware/README.md

 # Macros

 The webUI (based on ESP3D) allows user-defined macros to be created.
 This allows "buttons" for custom commands (GCODE), such as buttons for babystepping.<br>

 For example, to add a command to move to babystep Z by 0.01 downwards:
 1. Create a text file with the gcode.
 In this case the gcode would be "M290 Z-0.01".
 Save it with a ".g" extension.
-In this case, it can be named babyzdn.g.
+In this case, it can be named `babyzdn.g`.
-2. Upload that file to the ESP3D File System (Not to the SD card); this is the SPIFFS file system, where index.html.gz is stored.
+2. Upload that file to the ESP3D File System (Not to the SD card); this is the SPIFFS file system, where `index.html.gz` is stored.
 3. Click on the macro editor button in the controls panel. click the plus icon to add a macro.
 Give it a name, select a color, set the target as ESP and enter the path to the gcode file you uploaded.
 4. Click Save
 (Example based on [GRBL_ESP32 wiki](https://github.com/bdring/Grbl_Esp32/wiki/ESP3D-Web-UI-for-Grbl_ESP32); GRBL_ESP32 is a fork of GRBL with luc-github's ESP3D webUI.)<br>